Abuse & consent in Edmonton

 For example, The Forge concert hall on Whyte Avenue recently dealt with a set of allegations against someone who had been contracted to provide music for a monthly theme night.
 They cut ties with the person until the claims had been cleared up or proved.
 They posted a lengthy explanation for their actions on facebook.

 out on their mistakes’

 “Don’t ever be ashamed of the actions you take to protect yourselves and your band,” Falcon says of a situation Stalagmites recently had to address.

-They had briefly added a member to their band, not knowing that this person would soon be prosecuted for distributing child pornography.
+They had briefly added a member to their band, not knowing that this person was under investigation for distributing child pornography, and would soon be prosecuted.

 Falcon says that, though he and bandmate Daniel Ludwick were stupefied by the allegations, they didn’t hesitate to quickly fire the abuser, just months after the person had joined the band.

 “While they may be associated with your band, their actions do not represent who you are, or who your bandmates are,” he says.
 “Don’t be afraid to call someone out on their mistakes.”

 Stalagmites eventually replaced the problematic member and wrote a song called “Witness” that challenges members of the music community – themselves included – to act when they see abuse.
 Lyrics include, “If you stand idly by when you’re a witness to injustice, you’re a part of the problem.”